btholt/complete-intro-to-containers-v2/lessons/05-making-tiny-containers/E-static-asset-project.md

 ---
+description: >-
+  Learn how to build a front end website using Astro, React, TypeScript, and Tailwind with step-by-step instructions.
+Create a multi-stage Dockerfile to build and serve the project with NGINX, simplifying static file serving for your users.
+keywords:
+  - Astro
+  - React
+  - TypeScript
+  - Tailwind
+  - Dockerfile
+  - NGINX
+  - static assets
 ---

 We're going to do a project now!
 Feel free to attempt the project first and then follow along with me as I code the answer.